Bringing Family to Brazil: Family Reunion Visa Complete Guide

 • Can extend dependent visa until 24

-• Must be enrolled and financially dependent
+• Must be enrolled full-time and financially dependent

-• Provide university enrollment proof
+• Provide university enrollment proof and sponsor’s financial support documentation

 If child is adopted (not biological):